wulfland/GitHubBootcamp/hol/09-Publishing-npm-package.md

 In this module you have learned how to create NPM packages and deploy them to GitHub Packes with automatic versioning.

 🥇 Congratulations!
-You have finished all the execises of the GitHub Bootcamp worshop.
+You have finished all the exercises of the GitHub Bootcamp worshop.